bretglun/BlochBuster/README.md

 The output is specified by a list, where the "type" can be:
 - 3D: animated 3D plot of the magnetization vectors
+- kspace: animated plot of kspace position
+- psd: events plotted as a pulse sequence diagram
 - xy: animated plot of transverse magnetization over time.
 If "abs: false", both real and imaginary components are plotted.
-- z: animated plot of transverse magnetization over time
+- z: animated plot of transverse magnetization over time The filename is specified by "file".
-- psd: events plotted as a pulse sequence diagram
-The filename is specified by "file".
 The file ending can be .gif or .mp4.

 HOW TO USE